-Weather permitting, part-week campers have the option of riding once during their two- or three-day stay at camp.
-Campers attending week-long sessions have the option of riding twice during their stay.
-The first ride consists of time in the arena to get comfortable with the horse and practice basic skills.
-A short trail ride may also be included - if time permits.
-The second ride is usually a longer trail ride.
+Weather permitting, part-week campers have the option of one arena ride during their stay at camp.

+Campers attending week-long sessions have the option of riding at least once during their stay.
+A short period of time is spent in the arena, then campers go on a trail ride.